Categories | Yext Hitchhikers Platform

 - Knowledge Tags Schema - making sure we know what kind of schema to associate with your entity via our API

-- Answers healthcare taxonomy - making sure we know how to map a healthcare professional’s categories to the conditions that they treat to improve search quality
+- Search healthcare taxonomy - making sure we know how to map a healthcare professional’s categories to the conditions that they treat to improve search quality

 How Yext Manages Category Taxonomies